fabioaromanini/passei-direto-tech-challenge/README.md

 1. `npm install`
 2. `npm run deploy --stage <your-name>`

-This project uses CloudFormation for cloud resources management, therefore everything you need to run the pipeline (except for the mocked data warehouse) will be created when you execute `npm run deploy`.
+This project uses CloudFormation for cloud resources management, therefore everything you need to run the pipeline (except for the mocked data source) will be created when you execute `npm run deploy`.

 ## Trigger